 Donut Recipe Tip: If you are looking for more of a maple bar recipe, after your dough has risen, gently pat into a rectangle and cut into 8 small bars.
 Be a little cautious when frying if you chose the maple bar recipe, as it will fry more uneven than the traditional donut shape.

-Maple Bacon Donut Ingredients
+Maple Bacon Donuts

-- 2 1/4 cups (290 grams) milled Hard White Wheat Berries or Soft White Wheat Berries
+2 ¼ cups (290 grams) milled Hard White Wheat Berries or Soft White Wheat Berries

-- 1 ½ teaspoons instant yeast
+1 ½ tsp. instant yeast

-- 2 tablespoons brown sugar
+2 tbsp. brown sugar

-- 1 tablespoon maple syrup
+1 tbsp. maple syrup

-- ½ teaspoon table salt
+½ tsp table salt

-- 2 ounces (1/2 stick) unsalted butter, room temp, chopped
+2 ounces (½ stick) unsalted butter, room temp, chopped

-- ½ cup apple cider, warmed to 100 degrees
+½ cup apple cider, warmed to 100 degrees

-- 1 teaspoon vanilla
+1 tsp vanilla

-- 1 large egg
+1 large egg

-- 4 strips of your favorite bacon, chopped and crisped
+4 strips of bacon, chopped and crisped

 Maple Bacon Donut Directions

 Add apple cider, vanilla, and egg to the flour mixture.

-- The dough should be wet and slightly sticky.
+Dough should be wet and slightly sticky.
 Scrape the dough into a well-greased bowl and cover with plastic to rise for 1 hour.

 Once dough has risen, generously flour your work surface and gently remove the dough onto your work surface.
 Dust the top thoroughly with flour but do not punch down.

-Maple Glaze Recipe
+Maple Glaze Directions